goliatone/wee-things-workshop/tutorials/1-hello-world/README.md

 You should follow the [introductory tutorial][intro-tutorial] to get your Mac environment ready.

+Once we have completed this tutorial we should be able to write our own programs and upload them to a NodeMCU board.

+### Lua Strings

 The actual program we are going to write is rather simple.
 The main focus is the process to get code running.
 We will also learn how to upload and execute a file from the ESPLorer IDE.

 Here is the code we will be running: